chef/chef-web-docs/content/platforms.md

 #### Community Support

-The following platforms are supported only using the community:
+The following platforms are supported only using the community.

 | Platform | Architecture | Version |
 | --- | --- | --- |